 Another early start and back on the tractor/trailer for the first part of the journey down, then we made our way across for our first taste of the Caribbean coast.
 Tortuguero is a small town set on the water and accessed by boats that consists of one main street with a dock one end and the national park the other, our hotel was set just across the water and water taxis were used to get across to the main town.
 On our first afternoon we headed across to the town to have walk around the local shops most of which are gift shops aimed at tourists and great to wander in and out of and while away a few hours, before heading back for a dip in the hotel pool followed by dinner.
 You can then sit out on the dock and watch the sunset over the water which is very relaxing.

-Just up the road from our hotel is the Jaguar Rescue Centre, the centre is focused on rehabilitating injured, mistreated or orphaned animals with the aim of getting them back out into their natural habitats, although they do have some permanent residents who for various reasons will not be suitable for release, human interaction with the animals is kept to a minimum and only used where necessary.
-Visitors are not allowed to touch or hold the animals and the centre asks that any photos taken do not contain humans, as to not give a false impression as to what the centre is trying to achieve, but does provide a great opportunity to see many of the native animals up close and to see the great work being done at the centre.
+Just up the road from our hotel was the Jaguar Rescue Centre, the centre is focused on rehabilitating injured, mistreated or orphaned animals with the aim of getting them back out into their natural habitats, although they do have some permanent residents who for various reasons will not be suitable for release.
+Human interaction with the animals is kept to a minimum and only used where necessary.
+Visitors are not allowed to touch or hold the animals and the centre asks that any photos taken do not contain humans, so as to not give a false impression of what the centre is trying to achieve, but does provide a great opportunity to see many of the native animals up close and to see the great work being done at the centre.